GitTools/GitLink/README.md

     GitLink.exe <nativePdbfile> -a

 All known C++ source files from your git depot will be indexed in the PDB.

+### More options

+There are many more parameters you can use.
+Display the usage doc with the following command line:

+    GitLink.exe -h

 # How does it work